secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/gitlab-ireland-ltd.md

 ### Benefit in Kind Reporting

-The Medical Plans premiums are considred a benefit in kind and must be reported on the team member's payslips
+The Medical Plans premiums are considered a benefit in kind and must be reported on the team member's payslips

 1. On a monthly basis Non-US Payroll will log on to the Vhi portal and download two reports from the Vhi Employers online Group Account profile:
     1. Changes Report: this report shows the list of new joiners per particular month (select the relevant month when pulling the report)